Albania–United States relations: Modern Albania (1997–present)

-In the 1990s, Greece, Albania's southerly neighbour viewed US engagement in the area as anti-Greek and pro-Albanian, in addition to being pro-Muslim.
+In the 1990s, Greece, Albania's southerly, neighbour viewed U.S. engagement in the area as anti-Greek and pro-Albanian, in addition to being pro-Muslim.

-President George W. Bush visited Albania on June 10, 2007 as part of his tour of Europe, making him the first US President to do so.
+President George W. Bush visited Albania on June 10, 2007 as part of his tour of Europe, making him the first U.S. President to do so.
 A street in the capital was renamed after Bush.
-Even a statue of Bush was erected in the town of Fushë-Krujë in July 2011.
+A statue of Bush was erected in the town of Fushë-Krujë in July 2011.

 U.S. President George W. Bush approved the NATO membership of Albania and Croatia in October 2008.

-In contemporary Albania, the US is regarded favourably as a longstanding ally since the conclusion of the First World War.
+In contemporary Albania, the U.S. is regarded favourably as a longstanding ally since the conclusion of the First World War.

-In late February 2022, Albania and the US tabled a co-written resolution condemning the Russian invasion of Ukraine at the 15 member UN Security Council, but failed to pass as Russia vetoed it.
-At the UN Security Council, Albania cosponsored a resolution with the US for an emergency General Assembly session to be held regarding the invasion of Ukraine.
+In late February 2022, Albania and the U.S. tabled a co-written resolution condemning the Russian invasion of Ukraine at the 15 member UN Security Council, but failed to pass as Russia vetoed it.
+At the UN Security Council, Albania cosponsored a resolution with the U.S. for an emergency General Assembly session to be held regarding the invasion of Ukraine.
 As it was a procedural vote, Russia's opposition did not effect the outcome and the resolution passed.